How to Get ISO 27001 Certified: A Practical Starting Guide

 Level 1 support tickets rarely spike all at once.
 They grow gradually, one small question at a time: how to find a report in the CRM, which HR portal to use, why a Copilot feature behaves differently than expected, or which purchasing screen is the correct one after a system update.
-In many organisations, SaaS sprawl is the steady growth of overlapping tools and disconnected workflows.
-Turns these small questions into a constant stream of support requests.
+In many organisations, SaaS sprawl -- the steady accumulation of overlapping tools and disconnected workflows -- turns these small questions into a constant stream of support requests.

 For CIOs and IT leaders, this constant flow of small questions is not harmless.
 It consumes valuable support capacity, slows response times, and makes each new rollout harder than it needs to be.
-When organisations discuss SaaS sprawl, the conversation usually centres on cost and security.
+When organisations discuss the SaaS sprawl problem, the conversation usually centres on cost and security.
 But its day-to-day impact on IT support and onboarding is often overlooked.

 This article explores SaaS sprawl from an operational perspective.
 It is intended for CIOs, IT Directors, Heads of IT Operations, and Application Owners who want to reduce repetitive support questions across tools such as Salesforce, Workday, Microsoft 365, Copilot, ERP and HR systems, and other specialised applications.
 We look at why SaaS sprawl increases support demand, how in-app guidance helps users complete tasks correctly, and how organisations can simplify their software landscape without slowing innovation.